 • NEUROMECHANICS RESEARCH GROUP

-We are part of the Department for Biomechanics, Kinesiology and Computer Science in Sport of the University of Vienna
+We are part of the Department of Sport and Human Movement Science of the University of Vienna.

 Three-dimensional motion analysis